 Traveling is one of life’s great experiences; going to exotic destinations can be exciting.
 Going to Peru is no exception with many great places waiting for you to experience.
-Peru is one of the most bio diverse places on the planet, with three distinct zones that complete the country.
-Without a doubt, the most popular place to visit in Peru is Machu Picchu.
+For Machu Travel Peru and many people from around the globe, Peru is one of the most biodiverse places on the planet, with three distinct zones that complete the country.
+The most popular place to visit in Peru is Machu Picchu which is, without a doubt, a must during your Peru travel.
 The ancient Inca site has held a fascination for many years for tourists and scientists alike.
 Many of you may know a little about the ruin and many of you may know nothing, so get to know what Machu Picchu is here with our Machu Picchu Map.

 Machu Picchu located in the middle of the Andes mountain range on the side of a valley that was made by the Urubamba River.
 It is located 2360 meters above sea level.
 The Inca citadel is located 130 kilometers North West of the Inca heartland city of Cusco.

 Machu Picchu is divided into 3 areas, the Sacred Neighborhood that includes the Intiwatana, The Temple of the Sun and the Room of the Three Windows.
 The second sector is where the Priests and Nobilities residential area is located and the third sector is at the southern part of the site and is where the local people lived.

 There are many things that you must not miss on your Machu Picchu tours, starting with Intihuatana or the Hitching Post of the Sun; this carved rock was likely use by Inca astronomers to predict solstices.
 It survived as the Spanish never discovered Machu Picchu.
 They destroyed all the similar stones all throughout the Inca Empire.

 The Temple of the Three Windows, which has a great view of Machu Picchu below through the three trapezoidal windows.
 The fact that there are three windows is rare in Inca Architecture and it is thought that they have some special significance.